The Sweeter Spot

 Would you spend $1,500 on a new system without a Blu-ray burner?
 Probably not.
 LG's WH12LS30 is the cheapest option available at Newegg, and we see no reason to spend more.

 The results of our blind listening tests suggest Asus' shockingly cheap Xonar DG more than holds its own against pricier sound cards.
 Since spending more won't necessarily get us something that sounds better, we're going to stick with the Xonar DG and save our audio upgrade for the alternatives section.

 As we explained in our review, Corsair's Obsidian Series 650D enclosure essentially melds the innards of the Graphite Series 600T with the exterior design of the bigger and more expensive 800D, all the while retaining Corsair's famous attention to detail.
 The 650D has fewer front-panel USB 2.0 ports and less granular fan control than the 600T, and it costs a little more.
 The more we think about it, though, the more we prefer the Obsidian's overall looks, lighter weight, and less bulky design.

-We're keeping the same Corsair HX650W power supply as in our last few guides.
+Despite swapping enclosures, we're keeping the same Corsair HX650W power supply as in our last guide.
 This 650W unit has plenty of power and 80 Plus Bronze certification.
-It also features modular cabling that should make it easy to keep the case's internals clean.
+You also get modular cabling that should make it easy to keep the case's internals clean.
 The 650D may have excellent cable management options, but we'd prefer to have fewer cables to manage, as well.